 Reaching to the fourth position in our list of five best seafood to eat at Lakshadweep, this is a snack item commonly served in many outlets here.
 It is made to order in the kitchen of some tented cottage stays too.
 Fish, usually boneless ones are cut into cubes and marinated with salt.
 Then deep fried dipping into a paste made with gram flour, chili powder, turmeric, and salt.
 Eaten with chili or tomato sauce its taste will linger in your mouth for a long time.
 It is a good starter or side dish for lunch or dinner too.

 Made usually when no fresh catch is available.
 Maasu is dried tuna in local parlance.
 One or two dried fish are taken and cut into fine pieces and then mixed with grated coconut, finely chopped onion, garlic and ginger, turmeric powder, chili powder, and salt till all the ingredients gel with other very well.
 This mix is then served with rice, roti, or chapatti.
 Usually, this comes in handy when you have guests and you have no stock of fresh fish and other vegetables.

 When a trip takes you to Lakshadweep do not forget to taste these and many more dishes in the restaurants here.
-You can mingle with the locals and taste some of the home-made fare too.
+You can mingle with the locals and taste some of the home-made fares too.
 Carry back some dried tuna on your return and try their recipes at home.

-Rohit Agarwal a blogger and traveller travels extensively and gathers information about different places and updates his blog http://www.transindiatravels.com.
+Rohit Agarwal a blogger and traveler travels extensively and gathers information about different places and updates his blog http://www.transindiatravels.com.
 The likes of you and me are largely benefited by this hard work of his.